MizouziE/go-cli-content-generator/README.md

 ## Add your files

+Optionally, you may add a config yaml file path as a first argument on initiation.
+This config yaml can also already include a field `data:` with the relative path to the csv data file.

+The path to the csv data file may also be passed as the second argument to the initiation.

-It is possible to use any 3 column csv, just provide the relative path when prompted.
+It is possible to use a csv with any number of columns.
 An example is provided for your use:

 ```sh
 storage/example.csv